 But Albanian wasn’t forgotten.
 It only grew stronger and became the driving force for Albania’s independence from the Ottoman Empire.
 And again, after Albania was partitioned in 1913, the language kept the nation together, despite the borders forced by foreign powers.

 Efforts to exterminate the Albanian language and nation have not come to an end.
-They continued throughout the 20th century, and continue to this day, with Serbia taking the lead in shutting down Albanian schools and carrying out atrocities against the Albanian people.
+They continued throughout the 20th century, and continue to this day, with Serbia taking the lead in shutting down Albanian schools and carrying out atrocities against the Albanian people in Kosova and other areas.

 But history has shown us again, and the Albanian people know better, that their language will live.
 I, for one thing, am not giving up on it.